valenwave/image-prompt-dictionary/Geode.md

 * **Style Modifiers:** `3D render, octane render, cel-shaded, anime key visual, watercolor illustration, charcoal sketch, sculpture, claymation`
 * **Negative Prompts (Optional):** `blurry, cartoon, deformed, malformed, extra limbs, poorly drawn, flat lighting`

-## [Canvas]

-### 🎯 Subject Identification
-* **Subject:** "Crimson-Streaked Swordsman"
-* **Classification:** [Character]
-* **Justification:** The male character is the sole figure and undeniable focal point of the artwork, with all compositional and lighting elements serving to highlight him.

-### 🔬 Deconstructed Analysis
-* **Core Concept:** A cool and confident modern anime protagonist with an edgy design, standing in a sunlit room.
-* **Anatomy & Form:** Slim but athletic build.
-His face is defined by a sharp jawline and chin.
-His expression is serious and intense, conveyed through narrowed eyes and a neutral mouth.
-He is posed with his arms crossed confidently over his chest.
-* **Material & Texture:** His hair is thick and spiky with a soft, matte texture.
-His hoodie appears to be a smooth, synthetic athletic fabric (like a track jacket), while the underlying shirt looks like soft cotton.
-Skin tones are smooth with soft, blended shadows.
-* **Color Palette:** A striking triad of **black**, **white**, and **vibrant red**.
-The black is used for his hair, undershirt, and hoodie sleeves.
-White makes up the main body of the hoodie.
-Red serves as a powerful accent in his eyes, a prominent streak in his hair, and on the jacket's detailing.
-The background is composed of warm, soft yellows and beiges from the sunlight.
-* **Attachments & Gear:** [Hoodie]
-* **Artistic Style:** High-quality modern anime digital illustration.
-It features clean, precise line art, smooth cel-shading combined with soft gradients for depth, and a high level of detail, particularly in the eyes and hair.
-The style is reminiscent of contemporary action/fantasy anime series or visual novels.
-* **Lighting:** The scene is lit by a strong, warm, natural light source from a window to the character's right (our left).
-This creates soft highlights along the right side of his face and hair, and casts gentle shadows across the left side of his body, giving the form dimension.
-* **Composition:** A medium waist-up shot.
-The character is centered in the frame, commanding the viewer's attention.
-The background is a simple, slightly out-of-focus bedroom, which provides context without distracting from the subject.

-### 💡 Synthesized Prompts & Keywords
-* **Primary Prompt:** `Masterpiece, best quality, 1boy, solo, handsome anime boy with spiky black hair and a prominent red streak, intense red eyes, serious expression, arms crossed, standing in a sunlit bedroom, wearing a white zip-up hoodie with black sleeves and hood, red stripes on sleeves, red triangular logo on chest, black t-shirt, modern anime style, sharp focus, clean lineart, soft lighting from window.`
-* **Alternate Keywords:** `anime protagonist, spiky hair, two-tone hair, black and red hair, red eyes, defiant, confident, arms crossed, hoodie, track jacket, athletic wear, edgy, cool, handsome, shonen`
-* **Style Modifiers:** `light novel cover art, visual novel sprite, key animation frame, cel-shaded, digital painting, style of Ufotable, style of Studio Pierrot, webtoon style, 3D anime render`
-* **Negative Prompts (Optional):** `blurry, jpeg artifacts, poorly drawn, bad anatomy, deformed hands, extra limbs, watermark, text, signature, cartoon, 3D, realistic`

 ## [Canvas Riding Geode Scene]